Real Estate

 Residential Building Sections

-Standard residential sections in Whangamata range from around 500 square metres to over 1,000 square metres.
-Flat, serviced sections with road frontage and connections to water, power and sewerage are the most sought-after and command premium prices.
-Some sections come with established gardens and trees, while others in newer subdivisions are bare and ready for building.
+Standard sections range from 500 to over 1,000 square metres.
+Flat, serviced sections are most wanted.
+They have road frontage and connections to water, power and sewer.
+These command premium prices.
+Some sections have gardens and trees.
+Others in new subdivisions are bare and ready to build on.

 Subdivision Sections

-New subdivisions on the outskirts of Whangamata occasionally release batches of building-ready sections.
-These are typically fully serviced with underground power, town water and sewerage connections.
-Subdivision sections are popular with builders and first-time investors as they offer a clean slate for new construction.
+New subdivisions on the outskirts sometimes release sections.
+These are usually building-ready.
+They are fully serviced with underground power and town water.
+They also have sewerage connections.
+Builders and first-time investors like these sections.
+They offer a clean slate for new construction.

 Lifestyle & Rural Sections